jjbailey/sentinal/README.md

 ## Test INI Files

-sentinal provides two options for testing INI files:
+sentinal provides three options for testing INI files:

 * `-d` or `--debug` prints INI file sections as parsed, resembling the input.
+* `-s` or `--split` prints the INI file with thread-specific split sections.
 * `-v` or `--verbose` prints INI file sections with the keys evaluated as they would be at runtime, including symlink resolution and relative-to-full pathname conversion.